Do you experience a sharp, stabbing pain in your teeth when you eat hot or cold foods? It may be tooth sensitivity.

-Tooth sensitivity, also called dentin hypersensitivity (dentinal), is often due to receding gums which expose the lower part of the tooth and no longer completely protects dentin.
+Tooth sensitivity, also called dentin hypersensitivity (or dentinal), is often due to receding gums which expose the lower part of the tooth and no longer completely protect the dentin.
 Dentin is the sensitive layer located under the tooth's enamel.
-Enamel wear can also be the cause of exposure of dentin.
-The following factors, among others, can cause contact with dentin which activates nerve endings, resulting in pain:
+This problem can also be caused by enamel wear which exposes the dentin.
+The following factors, among others, can cause contact with the dentin which activates nerve endings, resulting in pain:

 Tooth sensitivity can have various causes, including the following:

-•Gum disease.
+- Gum disease.
 Gingivitis and periodontitis, for example, are diseases that can cause gums to recede, called gingival recession.
-The tooth, more specifically, dentin, then becomes exposed.
+The tooth, more specifically, the dentin, then becomes exposed.

-•Overbrushing.
-Excessive pressure applied during brushing, brushing too frequently or the use of a hard-bristled toothbrush can wear enamel over time and damage gums.
+- Excessive pressure applied during brushing, overly frequent brushing or the use of a hard-bristled toothbrush can wear enamel over time and damage gums.

 Keep in mind that other dental or health problems can cause pain, such as:

-A thorough dental examination will enable your dentist to determine the cause of your mouth or tooth pain.
-Depending on the cause, your dentist will devise an appropriate action plan that will have you smiling again!
+Remember that a thorough dental examination will allow your dentist to determine the cause of your mouth or teeth pain.
+Based on this, they will establish an appropriate action plan that will restore your smile.

-Tooth sensitivity is often indicative of an underlying problem that must be treated.
-That said, adopting healthy habits will help to limit the problem.
-Find out how to prevent and treat tooth sensitivity.
+Tooth sensitivity is often indicative of an underlying cause that needs to be treated.
+However, prevention and the adoption of healthy habits can help limit it.